Books with Characters in Their 20s

 Book Summary

-Queen Jenkins is a young Jamaican British journalist living in London.
+Queen Jenkins is a 25-year-old Jamaican British journalist living in London.
 She is constantly straddling two cultures without ever really feeling like she fits in anywhere.
 At work, she finds herself continually comparing herself to her middle-class white peers.

 A nasty breakup with her longtime boyfriend, Tom, leaves her searching for comfort in all the wrong places, and she makes a lot of questionable and self-destructive decisions while trying to navigate the dating scene.